KarenEnfield/metriks/bpf/Readme.md

         Install and run Kafka and Zookeeper containers (See /kafka/Readme.md)

-    - Build the Metriks Data Producer Docker Image
+    - Build the MetriKs Data Producer Docker Image

         Go to the /bpf subfolder